 The following is a plain-language summary of rules during the COVID-19 emergency.
 It does not replace the need to follow all applicable federal, state, and local laws and regulations.

-Although universal case investigation and contact tracing are no longer recommended by the CDC, continued ventilation, handwashing, and having people who are sick isolate at home remain important to prevent transmission.
-The Health Department will continue to provide support in the case of outbreaks in K-12 and childcare settings.
+This guidance gives some flexibility for ECEs to look at the transmission rate in their area and the unique variables of their community to make decisions about which strategies to use to stop transmission.
+It emphasizes layered preventative measures for spread of COVID-19 as well as other infectious diseases, such as influenza (flu), respiratory syncytial virus (RSV), and norovirus, to support safe and healthy learning environments for all.
+Although universal case investigation and contact tracing are no longer recommended by the CDC, continued attention to ventilation, handwashing, and having people who are sick isolate at home (see Isolation section below) remain crucial to prevent transmission.
+The Health Department will continue to provide support in the case of outbreaks in childcare settings.

-- Encouraging the wider ECE community to get vaccinated against COVID-19.
+- Encouraging the wider school community to get vaccinated against COVID-19.

 - Enhancing ventilation.